-Our Nestlé Institute of Packaging Sciences, the first organization of its kind in the food industry, is instrumental in helping us meet our commitment that all Nestlé packaging will be recyclable or reusable by 2025.
+This work is being driven by Nestlé Institute of Packaging Sciences, the first organization of its kind in the food industry.
+It is instrumental in helping us to meet our commitment that all Nestlé packaging will be recyclable or reusable by 2025.

 In close collaboration with our global R&D network, academic partners, suppliers and startups – the Institute is evaluating the safety and functionality of various sustainable packaging materials, working with experts at our development centers, our suppliers, research institutions and startups.

 Research focus areas include packaging-free solutions, simplified packaging, functional paper, and recycled, biodegradable or compostable materials.
-New solutions will be tested in various product categories before being rolled out across Nestlé's global portfolio.
+New solutions are tested in various product categories before being rolled out across Nestlé's global portfolio.